front-commerce/developers.front-commerce.com/source/docs/essentials/adapt-theme-to-your-brand.md

 +$fontColor: #333;
 ```

-### Fonts
+### Typography

 We could change the fonts to match Smashing Magazine's in a similar way.
+Fonts
-Fonts are defined in `components/atoms/Typography/_typography.scss`.
+are defined in `theme/components/atoms/Typography/_typography.scss`.
+The difference
-The difference here is that we will also introduce a different font for headings and that we will have to allow the remote font domain in the <abbr title="Content Security Policy">CSP</abbr> headers.
+here is that we will also introduce a different font for headings and that we
+will have to allow the remote font domain in the
+<abbr title="Content Security Policy">CSP</abbr> headers.

 Follow the same steps than for colors:

-1. override the `components/atoms/Typography/_typography.scss` and `components/atoms/Typography/Heading/_Heading.scss` theme files in your theme:
+1. override the `theme/components/atoms/Typography/_typography.scss` and
+   `theme/components/atoms/Typography/Heading/_Heading.scss` theme files in your
+   theme:
 ```bash
 mkdir -p src/web/theme/components/atoms/Typography/Heading
 cp node_modules/front-commerce/src/web/theme/components/atoms/Typography/_typography.scss \